AdobeDocs/commerce-extensibility/src/pages/admin-ui-sdk/troubleshooting.md

 *  **The app is not correctly published in App Builder.** Go to the App project in the developer console and check that the Production workspace has a status of Published.
 If this is not the case, [request an approval to publish](./publish.md) and test again once the application in Approved.

-*  **The latest changes are not correctly deployed and published.** Make sure to deploy the latest changes using `aio app deploy` in the correct `org/project/workspace`.
+*  **The latest changes are not correctly deployed and published.** Make sure you deploy the latest changes using  the `aio app deploy` command in the correct `org/project/workspace`.

 ## App menu is missing in the Commerce Admin